Very good

 https://de.wikipedia.org/wiki/Hauttyp

-You might think that dark skin types would have an advantage compared to light skin types.
-But this is not the case.
-However, there are not only optical differences, dark skin renews itself 2.5 times faster than light skin, for example.
-But dark skin is also affected by too much sunlight.
-Skin irritations, inflammations and pigment disorders can occur.
+One might think that dark skin types have an advantage over lighter skin types.
+But that's not the case.
+However, there are more than just visual differences; dark skin, for example, regenerates 2.5 times faster than lighter skin.
+But even dark skin is affected by excessive sunlight.
+This can lead to skin irritation, inflammation, and pigmentation disorders.

-Pigments or melanins are responsible for the different hair and skin colours.
-They are formed by so-called melanocytes (pigment cells) and enrich the skin.
-The skin colours do not differ in the number of melanocytes, but the structure and grouping are different.
+Pigments, or melanins, are responsible for the different hair and skin colors.
+They are produced by so-called melanocytes (pigment cells) and enrich the skin.
+Skin colors do not differ in the number of melanocytes, but their structure and grouping do.

-Dark skin does not get sunburned as easily as light skin, but it is just as vulnerable to intense and prolonged sun exposure.
-You should not neglect sun protection even with dark skin.
-Skin damage in dark-skinned people manifests itself in bumps and skin discolouration.
+Dark skin doesn't sunburn as easily as light skin, but it's just as vulnerable to intense and prolonged sun exposure.
+Even with dark skin, you shouldn't neglect sun protection.
+Skin damage in dark-skinned people manifests itself as unevenness and skin discoloration.
 Dark spots can form, which can develop into pigmentation disorders.
-This is called post-inflammatory hyperpigmentation (PIH).
+This is known as post-inflammatory hyperpigmentation (PIH).

-Such spots can heal and disappear after a certain time, but there is a risk that they will remain.
-Therefore, women as well as men with black skin should pay attention to sun protection and not neglect it under any circumstances.
+Such spots can heal and disappear over time, but there's a risk they'll persist.
+Therefore, both women and men with black skin should pay attention to sun protection and never neglect it.
 Effective protection from direct sunlight is the best way to prevent pigmentation disorders.

-Hyperpigmentation is a medical term that describes dark patches of skin.
-These are caused by excessive melanin production, which can also have other causes apart from sunlight.
-Acne scars or excessive influence of UV radiation and also hormone fluctuations can also be responsible.
+Hyperpigmentation is a medical term used to describe dark spots on the skin.
+These are caused by excessive melanin production, which can have other causes besides sunlight.
+Acne scars, excessive UV exposure, and even hormonal fluctuations can also be responsible.

-First, one should consult a dermatologist or dermatologist who can assess the problem areas from a medical point of view and prescribe a therapy.
-Of course, there are also applications and products for prevention and care that can be used without consulting a doctor.
+First, you should consult a dermatologist, who can medically assess the problem areas and prescribe treatment.
+Of course, there are also treatments and products for prevention and care that can be used without consulting a doctor.

-Retailers on the internet nowadays make it easy to buy beauty and skin care products that you can't buy everywhere.
-But you should only buy products from reputable retailers and manufacturers.
-The American Academy of Dermatology advises that when buying over-the-counter skin lighteners, make sure the product does not contain mercury.
+Online retailers make it easy to purchase beauty and skin care products that aren't readily available everywhere.
+However, you should only buy products from reputable retailers and manufacturers.
+The American Academy of Dermatology advises that when purchasing over-the-counter skin lighteners, make sure the product doesn't contain mercury.

-Below you will learn several ways in which hyperpigmentation can be treated.
-Products and treatments that can be used at home are described.
-Other therapies can only be performed in a dermatologist's office or with professional help from specialists.
-We also warn about possible dangers of the application.
+Below, you'll learn about several ways to treat hyperpigmentation.
+We'll describe products and treatments that you can use at home.
+Other therapies can only be performed in a dermatologist's office or with professional help.
+We also warn about potential risks associated with their use.

 Lightening creams are designed to reduce skin pigmentation with selected ingredients.
-The majority of products are available over-the-counter as creams or gels.
-Stronger products are also available, but must be prescribed by a doctor.
+Most products are available over-the-counter as creams or gels.
+Stronger products are also available, but these require a doctor's prescription.

-The following active ingredients are usually found in over-the-counter products:
+The following active ingredients are typically found in over-the-counter products:

 Hydroquinone